 I'm going to show you an awful portrait that I took at a workshop.

 I took this shot with a 35mm prime lens.
 Definitely not the focal length you really want for a portrait, but I decided to try it.
 That's because I had time and access to a subject to experiment.
 These shots were for me to learn, not to deliver to a client or publish for another source.

 Quite simply, I learn more from my failures than my successes, so sometimes I deliberately do the wrong thing at a workshop.
-The purpose is to see why it doesn't work for myself, or perhaps find out that maybe the advice I've received in the past wasn't quite as useful as intended.
+The purpose is to see why it doesn't work for me, or perhaps find out that maybe the advice I've received in the past wasn't quite as useful as intended.

 Of course, I still want a useful shot, so the next one I took with my 85mm prime.